-Can File Arguments Use Can File Arguments Use Minimal Access Level
+Can File Arguments Use Revision Specifier?
+Can File Arguments Use Revision Range?
+Minimal Access Level Required N/A N/A list p4 verify

-Revision Specifier?
-Revision Range?
-Required

-N/A N/A list

-To add or edit information about a particular user p4 user To edit information about the current client workspace p4 client p4 verify p4 [g-opts] verify [-m maxRevs -q -u -v] file[revRange]...
+To add or edit information about a particular user p4 user To edit information about the current client workspace p4 client p4 verify reports the revision specific information and an MD5 digest (fingerprint) of the revision's contents.